Canadiens vs. Hurricanes odds, prediction: 2026 NHL Eastern Conference finals Game 1 picks by proven model

 The Montreal Canadiens and the Carolina Hurricanes took vastly different paths to get to Game 1 of their Eastern Conference finals.
 The Hurricanes, who finished first in the Eastern Conference, became the first team in NHL history to sweep their first two best-of-seven series.
 Meanwhile, the Canadiens, who finished third in the Atlantic Division, won back-to-back seven-game series against the Tampa Bay Lightning and Buffalo Sabres.

 Face-off from Lenovo Center in Raleigh, N.C., is set for 8 p.m.
 ET.
-Carolina is the -200 favorite (risk $200 to win $100) in the latest Canadiens vs. Hurricanes odds, while the over/under for total goals scored is 5.5.
+Carolina is the -200 favorite (risk $200 to win $100) in the latest Canadiens vs. Hurricanes odds, with Montreal the +167 underdog.
+The over/under for total goals scored is 5.5.
 Before making any Hurricanes vs. Canadiens picks, or predictions, check out the NHL predictions and betting advice for Canadiens vs. Hurricanes from the SportsLine Projection Model.

 Visit our DraftKings promo code review to see their latest offers and get started.